youyanggu/covid19_projections/index.md

 * [Summary of US projections](#us-summary)
 * [Summary of global projections](#europe-summary)

-**State-by-state Reopenings:** We update each US state's reopening timeline according to [The New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
-To date, we are the only model [referenced by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that factors in individual state re-openings.
+**State-by-state Reopenings:** To date, we are the only model [referenced by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that factors in individual state re-openings.
+We update each US state's reopening timeline according to [The New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
 Learn more about our social distancing assumptions [here](/about/#assumptions).

-**May 4 update:** Over the past 2 weeks, we have been the [most accurate model](/about/#historical-performance) referenced by the CDC.
+**May 4 Update:** Over the past 2 weeks, we have been the [most accurate model](/about/#historical-performance) referenced by the CDC.

-## Current Projection for US (Updated Daily - Last Updated: May 6 3am ET):
+## Current Projection for US - Updated Daily - Last Updated: May 6 (3am ET):
 <p align="center">
   Current Total: <b>71,061</b> deaths | Projected Total: <b>161,727</b> deaths by Aug 4, 2020 (Range: 99-266k)<br>
   Currently Infected: <b>0.6%</b> | Total Infected: <b>2.9%</b> {% include iframe.html %}